vairarchi/go-grpc-learning/README.md

     - ./ssl.sh
 - Since we will now have all the required files we can use them is `server` and `client` of `greet`

+> Using cli for client
+- use evans
+- download evans from the releases section https://github.com/ktr0731/evans
+- to start the cli: evans --host localhost --port 50051 --reflection repl